fulldecent/structured-acceptance-test/README.md

 This standard is currently version 1.0.0.
 We follow [Semantic Versioning](http://semver.org/).

-**You can start using this standard today.** A few backwards-incompatible changes may be introduced before the 1.0.0.
-This will be a candidate for 1.0.0 release when all below items are completed.

  - [x] Defines the input format to select computer files
  - [x] Defines the output format for the *outcome*, *findings* and *recommendations*
  - [x] Follows the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)